mirumee/ariadne/docs/introduction.rst

 Next, we will instantiate the ``QueryType`` and set our function as resolver for ``hello`` field using it's field decorator::

-    # Create ResolverMap for Query type defined in our schema...
+    # Create QueryType instance for Query type defined in our schema...
     query = QueryType()